Space Ranger Processing

 Space Ranger is not the only software that can be used to process spatial transcriptomics data.
 For example, there are also open-source tools such as ST Pipeline and SAW.

 As we will be working with Visium HD data for this workshop, we will be using Space Ranger outputs.
 That being said, the overarching steps and considerations for processing spatial transcriptomics data are similar across different platforms and software.
-So, even if you are not working with Visium HD data, the concepts covered in this lesson will still be relevant to you.
+So, even if you are not working with Visium HD data, the concepts covered in this lesson will still be relevant.

 The starting point of this workshop is the files generated by Space Ranger, so here we will briefly go over the inputs, outputs, and algorithms used by Space Ranger.
 This will help you understand how the raw data is transformed into a count matrix and coordinates that can be used for downstream analysis.